Thrissur railway station

-Thrissur railway station (station code:- TCR) is a railway station in Kerala, India.
+Thrissur railway station (station code: TCR) is an NSG–2 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
+It is a railway station in Kerala, India.
 Thrissur also is known as the Cultural Capital of Kerala.
 Thrissur railway station is a major railway head in South India and A1 classified station operated by the Southern Railway zone of the Indian Railways and comes under the Thiruvananthapuram railway division.
-It is the busiest railway station in Kerala state in terms of rail traffic with 189 halting trains.
+It is one of the busiest railway station in Kerala state in terms of rail traffic with 189 halting trains.
 At ₹97 crore in financial year 2018–19, it is the fourth largest in terms of passenger revenues in Kerala and the eighth largest in Southern Railway.
 Daily trains are available to Mumbai, New Delhi, Kolkata, Bangalore, Chennai, Mangalore, and Hyderabad.

 This station lies on the Shoranur–Cochin Harbour section, which is one of the busiest railway corridors in Kerala.
 It has three satellite stations, Punkunnam railway station and two minor stations, Ollur railway station and Mulankunnathukavu railway station.
 Thrissur railway station also connects to the temple town of Guruvayur by Thrissur–Guruvayur section.